 The business of penmanship in the nineteenth century was extremely competitive, and it was normal for authors to claim sole credit for the ideas they published, even though very few of these ideas could truly be ascribed to one person.
 As Ross Green says in his introduction to William E. Henning’s An Elegant Hand: The Golden Age of American Penmanship and Calligraphy, “In the history of calligraphy, amazing ‘discoveries’ can rarely be attributed to any individual scribe.”
 Indeed, the evolution of script, like spoken language, could be said to depend more on common practice, than on theory.
 It is more accurate to say that nineteenth century copybook authors adapted and codified, rather than invented, the script styles and writing techniques that were already in existence.

 Such was the case with arm movement writing.
 I tend to agree with Green that though Platt Rogers Spencer is often erroneously credited with “discovering these special movement techniques,” they had in fact been around for centuries.
-As a systematized technique, arm movement-based penmanship, which reached its zenith around the turn of the twentieth century with the methods of Palmer, Zaner & Bloser, and others, can be traced back at least as far as as the beginning of the nineteenth century, with James Henry Lewis’ system of shorthand—aptly named The Flying Pen (1806) and Joseph Carstairs's Lectures on the Art of Writing (1814).
+As a systematized technique, arm movement-based penmanship, which reached its zenith around the turn of the twentieth century with the methods of Palmer, Zaner & Bloser, and others, can be traced back at least as far as as the beginning of the nineteenth century, with James Henry Lewis’s system of shorthand—aptly named The Flying Pen (1806) and Joseph Carstairs’s Lectures on the Art of Writing (1814).

-While these dates might seem to obviate any question of attribution of arm movement penmanship, the circumstances surrounding Carstairs and Lewis prove otherwise.
-Although Carstairs never claimed to have invented the technique of writing with the arm, only that he observed the practice amongst business penmen of the day (much like A.N.
+While the respective dates of these publications might seem to obviate any question of attribution of arm movement penmanship, the circumstances surrounding Carstairs and Lewis prove otherwise.
+Although Carstairs never claimed to have invented the technique of writing with the arm, only that he observed the practice among business penmen of the day (much like A.N.
 Palmer did in the 1880s,) he did purport to be the pedagogical authority on the subject, and firmly attached his name to his method.
 Lewis on the other hand, who also reported to have witnessed arm movement in common business practice, maintained that he was the first to invent a system around the technique and that Carstairs plagiarized his work.
 He passionately (and more than a little dramatically) inveighed against “the schemes of that arch-imposter, Mr. Carstairs” in a series of affidavits that were printed at the opening of his book The Royal Lewisian System of Penmanship from 1816.
-The simple fact that Carstairs, and not Lewis, is now a household name should make it clear who eventually won the fight, though whether he did for the right reasons is another question—one that so far hasn’t been fully answered; Ross Green relegated the mystery to a footnote and Stanley Morison, in American Copybooks: An Outline of their History from Colonial to Modern Times (1951) cautioned that “too much notice should not be taken of the accusation, since Lewis was fond of railing against his colleagues” and left it at that.
+The simple fact that Carstairs, and not Lewis, is now a household name should make it clear who eventually won the fight, though whether he did for the right reasons is another question—one that so far hasn’t been fully answered; Ross Green relegated the mysterious controversy to a footnote only and Stanley Morison, in American Copybooks: An Outline of their History from Colonial to Modern Times (1951) cautioned that “too much notice should not be taken of the accusation, since Lewis was fond of railing against his colleagues” and left it at that.

 Whether or not Carstairs’s originality was genuine, his published work, and the fashion of arm movement writing found their way to America through disciples such as Benjamin Foster, and were eventually adopted, as we have seen, by Platt Rogers Spencer.
 This pedigree was not unknown to contemporary writers, as this uncredited piece from the Penman’s Art Journal in 1877 shows; here the author suggests that Spencer’s and Carstairs’s movement methods were simply two names for the same thing.